aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-diagrams/create-layout-and-auto-fit-shapes/_index.md

 ### **Auto-fit Programming Sample**
 The following example code shows how to auto-fit shapes in the Visio diagram.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Diagrams-AutoFitShapesInVisio-AutoFitShapesInVisio.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Diagrams-AutoFitShapesInVisio-AutoFitShapesInVisio.java" >}}
 ## **Working with VBA Project**
 ### **Modify VBA Module Code in Visio Diagram**
 This article demonstrates how to modify a VBA module code automatically using Aspose.Diagram for Java.